 Benefits and Drawbacks of a Managed Service

-The benefits and cost savings associated with branding, legal protection, security, expertise in technology, global connectivity options and service choices - network-related benefits which up until now were beyond the budgets of companies - contributed to the viability and affordability of managed services, making it a logical delivery option for CSPs.
-A CSP deploying additional bandwidth will find their monthly payments increasing dramatically with managed services.
-These issues alone are enough for most CSPs to take the next step and examine the business case for moving from an outsourced model to building it themselves.
+The benefits and cost savings associated with branding, legal protection, security, expertise in technology, global connectivity options and service choices - network-related benefits which up until now were beyond the budgets of companies - contributed to the viability and affordability of managed services, making it a logical delivery option for content providers.
+A CP deploying additional bandwidth will find their monthly payments increasing dramatically with managed services.
+These issues alone are enough for most CPs to take the next step and examine the business case for moving from an outsourced model to building it themselves.
 But with the availability of affordable protection and restoration services as well as the low cost and savings of leasing dark fiber, especially in the metro, companies are increasingly bypassing managed services and instead building and managing their own networks between data centers, peering points and POPs.

 Benefits and Drawbacks of a Build it Yourself Network

-For CSPs, the private network solution enables them control over network upgrades, expansions and extensions at a much lower cost point.
+For CPs, the private network solution enables them control over network upgrades, expansions and extensions at a much lower cost point.
 Building the network themselves puts the control of personnel, resource allocation, costs, capacity issues and decisions back into the hands of the company.
-CSPs can utilize breaking point metrics for their high bandwidth routes and easily deploy and upgrade with security and latency firmly in their control.
+Content providers can utilize breaking point metrics for their high bandwidth routes and easily deploy and upgrade with security and latency firmly in their control.
 And although there are challenges with deploying your own network such as negotiation of RTU spots, inefficient use of equipment if bandwidth is low, your personnel and networking group are now making the real-time decisions related to your infrastructure and network.

 The Business Case Analysis - a Total Cost of Ownership

 The tipping point decision criteria to build versus outsourcing a network is based on dark fiber equipment and regional wavelength costs.
-The CSP must evaluate the economics of each route, including current and forecasted bandwidth, in a price matrix and compare this to the managed service offering.
+The CP must evaluate the economics of each route, including current and forecasted bandwidth, in a price matrix and compare this to the managed service offering.
 When the TCO is complete, often major cost savings become apparent and are very compelling.
 To date several BTI customers have found at least 60% savings in a three year period by moving from a managed service to deploying their own rapidly growing network.
 Often, payback is within the first year or two, and first year costs are lower than the original managed service offering.

 BTI provides unique, responsive and flexible solutions for your network building requirements.